-The Black Scholars Award (BSA) at Claremont Graduate University was established in 2015 and acknowledges exemplary work by students who are of Black African ancestry.
-The award is given annually in the spring, with applications due on January 8, 2018.
+The Black Scholars Award (BSA) at Claremont Graduate University was established in 2015 and recognizes exemplary work by students who are of Black African ancestry.
+The award is given annually in the spring, with applications due this year by March 25, 2019.

 More information regarding eligibility is available on the application.

-All applications will be thoroughly reviewed by the BSA advisory committee, which consists of CGU faculty, staff, students, administrators, and alumni.
+All applications will be reviewed by the BSA Advisory Committee.

 The 2018–2019 Advisory Committee members:

-- Ariel Carpenter ’13, Assistant Director of International Admissions, Office of Student Life, Diversity, & Leadership
+- Ariel Carpenter ’13, Assistant Director of Student Life & International Services

 - Collins Ejiogu, Student Accounts Manager, Office of Finance and Administration